iliTheFallen/htld/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with the one from Surrey University for TLD Algorithm developed by Zdenek Kalal and from Austrian Institute of Technology for C++ port coded by Georg Nebehay.
+    You should have received a copy of the GNU General Public License along with the one from Surrey University for TLD Algorithm developed by Zdenek Kalal, and from Austrian Institute of Technology for C++ port coded by Georg Nebehay.
     If not, see <http://www.gnu.org/licenses/>.
-Please contact Alptekin TEMİZEL for more info about licensing atemizel@metu.edu.tr.
+Please contact Alptekin TEMIZEL for more info about licensing atemizel@metu.edu.tr.

 <h2>Introduction</h2>